 Students who are enrolled full-time earn up to $6,000 per year, and also have access to child care scholarships, emergency cash assistance, a peer community, advising, tutoring, and other vital, wrap-around services.

-The Parenting Students Project is spearheaded by Annie E Casey Foundation’s Expanding Opportunities for Young Families initiative, and is supported by the Federal Reserve Bank of Dallas, and American Rescue Plan Act funds from the City of Austin.
+The Parenting Students Project is spearheaded by Annie E. Casey Foundation’s Expanding Opportunities for Young Families initiative, and is supported by Advance Together, and American Rescue Plan Act funds from the City of Austin.

 PACES: Preventing ACEs through Collaboration and Economic Supports